vphongph/maidsafe_autonomi/docs/online-documentation/guides/data_types.md

 #### Directories

-Directories use linked lists and pointers to maintain a mutable collection of entries:
+Directories use graphs and pointers to maintain a mutable collection of entries:

-- LinkedList stores directory entries
+- GraphEntry stores directory entries
 - Pointer maintains current directory state
 - Hierarchical structure support